AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 could be such an output expression.

 However, there is a more comfortable and powerful way to do this!
-The key to that is the use of format strings as processed by \ref #alib::lang::format "ALib Formatters" in a combination with expression strings that comprise the placeholder values found in the format strings.
+The key to that is the use of format strings as processed by \ref #alib::format "ALib Formatters" in a combination with expression strings that comprise the placeholder values found in the format strings.